The Strand Cruise - Mandalay to Bagan

 At each stop, you’ll be taken for private tours guided by friendly and knowledgeable locals.
 Some of the highlights of the tours included the Mingun white temple, open air temples of Ava, the magnificent U-Bein Bridge, and the Bagan temple landscape.

 There are two options - a 3 night cruise departing from Mandalay or a 4 night cruise departing from Bagan.
 They also offer unique cruise schedules for classical music lovers, families, and photographers.
-You can check the themed schedule here and the rates for the cruise here.
+You can check rates for the cruise here.

 Hope to see you on the river drinking a cocktail at sunset!